 - Drink seven ounces of cranberry juice daily.
 Remember to buy 100-percent cranberry juice, not cranberry juice drinks or cocktails because they contain much less cranberry juice and a lot of sugar.

 - If you prefer, you can take cranberry juice tablets.
 Be sure to follow the instructions on the label.

 - Drink plenty of water.
 When you drink more water, you will urinate frequently.
 This will flush the urethra frequently and remove the bacteria.

-- Wipe your genital area from front to back after a bowel movement or urination.
+- Wipe your genital area from front to back after urinating or having a bowel movement.
 This will help keep bacteria from the vagina and anus away from your urethra.